 Whether schools participate in an outreach program on their own campus or visit the Museum itself, the financial aid program ensures that the ability to pay is never a barrier to learning by covering the cost of field trips and educational programming for schools that could not otherwise afford them.
 All schools receive a discounted rate of $5 per student, and also have the opportunity to apply for additional financial aid up to the full remaining cost.
 As a result of generous support from the philanthropic community, the Museum is able to distribute approximately $500,000 of financial aid each year, providing access for over 100,000 students.
 During the 2015-2016 school year, one out of every three students that participated in Museum experiences was able to do so because their school received financial aid.
 However, the requests for financial aid increase each and every year — not only from schools but also non-school-based organizations serving some of Dallas’ highest-need populations, such as the Genesis Women’s Shelter.
 The Museum believes that every child should have the opportunity to find their passion for learning, and we are so grateful for our partners who share this commitment and support the Museum in accommodating the growing needs of the community.

-Summer vacation is a leading cause of the achievement gap in America's schools.
-While higher-income children spend their summers reinforcing STEM learning through camps, visits to museums, and family trips, financially disadvantaged communities often have little or no access to such opportunities.
-By the time each new school year begins in the fall, this lack of access to summer enrichment means that many children have already fallen behind their peers.
-In response to this challenge, the Community Partners program expands access to the Museum by offering $1 summer admission to families enrolled in state or federally funded supplemental programs.
+In response to this challenge, the Community Partners program expands access to the Museum by offering $1 general admission to families enrolled in state or federally funded supplemental programs.
 The hands-on design of the exhibits uniquely positions the Museum to provide an educational, inclusive, and overall positive experience for families who may be exploring DFW’s cultural institutions and/or STEM topics for the first time.

-Three summers in, the Museum has welcomed over 32,000 people through the program, of whom 97% qualified as low-income and 85% represented racial/ethnic minorities.
+This began as a summer program, which welcomed 47,000 guests of whom 97% qualified as low-income and 85% represented racial/ethnic minorities.
 Data on the home zip codes of Community Partners visitors also showed that the program allowed the Museum to serve many neighborhoods that were otherwise almost entirely unrepresented among general admission visitors.
-This program would not be possible without general operating Community Partners support that allows the Museum to offer subsidized admission.
+In the fall of 2018, the program was expanded to offer $1 admission year round.
+This initiative would not be possible without general operating Community Partners support that allows the Museum to offer subsidized admission.

 To reach North Texas residents beyond the building itself, the Museum launched the TECH Trucks — mobile discovery labs where participants can Tinker, Engineer, Create, and Hack right in their own neighborhoods.
 The goal of this program is to engage youth and their families in hands-on, maker-based science, technology, engineering, art, and math (STEAM) experiences that foster creativity and confidence during out-of-school time.
 The TECH Trucks connect with participants through free engagements at community centers, libraries, parks, and public events.
 In just the first year, the TECH Trucks served more than 30,000 participants, and the impact of this program in underserved neighborhoods is already being felt.